The Blog

 Here’s the brief story of how I found a commercial agent in NYC who’s helped me book a ton of great work with great clients like Carl’s Jr / Hardee’s, Autodesk, Regeneron, Get Your Guide, Travelers Insurance, FILO, Prudential, and FanDuel.
 (Check out my commercial reel here.)

-I created a profile on Backstage and started self-submitting to low-paying gigs ($200-$500) just to build out my resume and get experience.
-Those gigs included GFuel, AT&T, Quadrant Homes, Westy Self Storage, Ask Mr. Franchise, Porch and Patio, Magyar Bank, Downs Ford, Hilltop Nissan, Sovereign Global Advisors, At Leisure Licensing (I wrote that one too), Interactive Brokers, and a handful of others… I didn’t know about Actors Access until later, but I’d recommend creating a profile and self-submitting there too.
+I created a profile on Backstage and started self-submitting to low-paying gigs ($200-$500) to build out my resume and get experience.
+Those gigs included GFuel, AT&T, Quadrant Homes, Westy Self Storage, Ask Mr. Franchise, Porch and Patio, Magyar Bank, Downs Ford, Hilltop Nissan, Sovereign Global Advisors, At Leisure Licensing (I wrote that script too), Interactive Brokers, and a handful of others… I didn’t know about Actors Access until later, but I’d recommend creating a profile and self-submitting there too.

 One of the agents I’d just mailed happened to be doing a Meet & Greet at Actors Connection.
 I signed up for it.
 During our meet & greet, he liked my read of the sample script and invited me in for an office visit.